 However, since it’s difficult to take a broad look at Indonesia, let’s get into some of the details of what makes this country tick…

-Is Indonesia Safe to Visit?
-(The facts.)
+Is Indonesia Safe to Visit Right Now?

 Generally, Indonesia is (or at least was) known more of a “backpacking” destination than one that’s primed for mass tourism.
 That said, tourism has been growing a crazy amount in this island nation – and the numbers speak for themselves.
 It’s a massive part of the Indonesian economy, so much so that it was ranked 20th in the world for the size of its tourism industry.

-With all these potential seeing these impressive numbers and rankings, the natural is to think, “Well, it Indonesia must be pretty safe.”
+With all these potential seeing these impressive numbers and rankings, the natural is to think, “Well, Indonesia must be pretty safe.”

-Forest fires, and slash and burn agriculture in Indonesia, cause huge issues across the country it badly affects air quality.
+However, forest fires, and slash and burn agriculture in Indonesia, cause huge issues across the country it badly affects air quality.
 This primarily occurs mostly on Sumatra and Borneo.
 It can be very dangerous for people with prior respiratory ailments (asthma, for example).

 Now let’s consider earthquakes and tsunamis.
 These have, as recently as 2018, greatly affected huge parts of the country often with devastating results.
 The tsunami of 22nd December 2018 caused a large loss of life and the damage has still yet to be repaired.